 You must be able to read the new style number plates from a distance of 20 metres (66 ft).
-If you are required to wear glasses or contact lesses, times whilst driving and undertake regular eye tests with your optician.
+If you are required to wear glasses or contact lenses, you must do so at all times whilst driving and undertake regular eye tests with your optician.